 About the Instructor

-Steinway Artist, Robert Wyatt, PhD has performed colorful solo and chamber music recitals internationally.
-Featured on NPR and PBS broadcasts, Wyatt has also performed at the Kennedy Center and the Library of Congress in Washington, DC, the 92nd Street Y and Steinway Hall in New York, and Boston's Jordan Hall and the Museum of Fine Arts.
-He has been a lecturer/recitalist for the Smithsonian Institution for twenty-nine years.
+Steinway Artist Robert Wyatt has performed throughout the United States and internationally.
+Featured on NPR and PBS broadcasts, Mr. Wyatt has also performed at the Kennedy Center, The Phillips Collection, the Library of Congress, Steinway Hall and the 92nd Street Y in New York, and Boston’s Jordan Hall and the Museum of Fine Arts.
+He has been a lecture/recitalist for the Smithsonian Institution for thirty years and as a Smithsonian Scholar, Dr. Wyatt has presented musical programs under the sponsorship of the Ford Foundation.
 His book, The George Gershwin Reader, was published by Oxford University Press in 2004.

 Upcoming programs presented by Robert Wyatt.